 In 1979 Calvin Jordan was presented with an award for serving the church for over half a century.
 The award was presented by Charlie Patton and Alan Jordan for his outstanding service.

-Although because of the times, men held the offices in the church, women have also played an important role going back to 1894 with the ‘Ladies’ Aid’.
+Although because of the times, men held the offices in the church, women have also played an important role as early as 1894, with the ‘Ladies’ Aid’.